 The Photo Group holds four competitions at roughly one month intervals during the indoor season.
 There are three sections: monochrome prints, colour prints, and projected images.
 (Due to Covid-19 Season 2020-2021 will not be having a Print Competition) An image may not be entered more than once in any one section.

-As a trial run we are asking the judge to award more than one Gold Award, more than 1 Silver Award and more than 1 Bronze Award if he or she feels it applicable.
+The judge can award more than one Gold Award, more than 1 Silver Award and more than 1 Bronze Award if he or she feels it applicable.

 Annual awards for each section of the monthly competitions shall be decided by the accumulation of points given as follows:

 Gold places: 6 points